hauke/fidius-core/README.md

 ## Configuration

 You need to setup your configuration.
-To do so, edit the file `config/fidius.yml.example` and it without the `.example` extension.
+To do so, edit the file `config/fidius.yml.example` and save it without the `.example` extension.

 In that config file, you will find different sections: